github/docs/content/actions/using-github-hosted-runners/using-high-performance-github-hosted-runners.md

 ### Understanding billing

-The more powerful {% data variables.product.prodname_dotcom %}-hosted runners are billed differently to the general purpose runners.
-For more information, see "[Managing billing for {% data variables.product.prodname_actions %}](/billing/managing-billing-for-github-actions)".
+The more powerful {% data variables.product.prodname_dotcom %}-hosted runners are billed differently to the standard runners.
+For more information, see "[Per-minute rates for larger runners](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-larger-runners)".

-For the public static IP addresses that can be assigned to a {% data variables.product.prodname_dotcom %}-hosted runner, there is no additional cost for doing this.

 ## Adding a new {% data variables.product.prodname_dotcom %}-hosted runner to an organization